Tuesday, July 5, 2016

 The previous columns in this series have been discussing the various merits and demerits of the Koran and the Book of Mormon.
 In this final installment in the series, we will discuss the Bible's inspiration.

 Several commenters pointed out that I was taking it as a given that the Bible was the touchstone to which these other books must conform.
 I have been at pains to point out that it isn’t me saying that.
-Muslims and Mormons themselves claim to believe the Bible; they claim that their books are additions to, not replacements of, the Bible.
+Muslims and Mormons themselves claim to believe the Bible is inspired.
+They claim that their books are additions to, not replacements of, the Bible.
 Still, it is true that I do have a prejudice in favor of the Bible.
-I admit to believing the Bible is inspired.
+I admit to believing the Bible is the only inspired word of God.

 Why do I believe the Bible, and the Bible alone, is from God?
 Frankly, since I’ve been studying it all my life, it would take me longer than the space available in this column to answer that, but let me just hit some of the highlights.